zihzhan/microsoft-graph-docs/api-reference/beta/api/policy-post.md

 ms.prod: "microsoft-identity-platform"
 ---

-# Create Policy
+# Create policy

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a new [policy](../resources/policy.md) object by specifying display name, policy type, and policy description.

->Note: The policy details are validated before being stored.
-If it does not pass validation, a 400 Bad Request is returned.
+>**Note:** The policy details are validated before they are stored.
+If the policy does not pass validation, a `400 Bad Request` is returned.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).